Bajofondo: Members

 Javier Casalla is a violinist who has played with various ensembles in rock, tango, folk, jazzo and classical.
 In addition to Bajofondo, he collaborates with the bands of Cristobal Repetto and Lucianco Supervielle.
 He released a solo album in 2006(produced by Santaolalla) and participated in the production of soundtracks for various films.

 Martin Ferres is a bandoneon player who plays both traditional and avant garde music and his work is influenced by minimalism as well as tango classics.
 In addition to Bajofondo, he composes music for theater and dance, and has been heard in many of Argentina's main theaters.

 Gabriel Casacuberta plays upright bass and electric back, beginning his career as a session musician in Mexico but working with many Uruguayan artists.
 After returning to his home country, he played in a number of bands, including Plátano Maco with Supervielle.
 He has also produced music for movies and television.

 Adrian Nicolas Sosa is a drummer, producer and composer, who was involved with Bajofondo since day one as a producer and A&R when he was the general manager at Surco Records.
 He joined the band as a musician after they had already produced one album that used drum machine called "Tango Club".
 For the Mar Dulce album, Santaolalla decided to try live drums as an experiment and asked Sosa to sit in.
 The success of this led to Sosa's becoming a permanent member.
 At present Sosa also writes, produced and he also sang in one of his compositions called "Cuesta Arriba" featured in the last Bajofondo album "Presente" (2013).

-Veronica Loza is a VJ who connects the band's music with stage presence, generally through digital images.
+Verónica Loza is a VJ who connects the band's music with stage presence, generally through digital images.
 On stage, she appears at a keyboard like a musician but her production is visual.
 She also provides vocals.